 If they’re like my mom they say, “when’s the next meal ready?”

 Besides palates what makes the difference?
-My dad came here ten years ago and we took a pre-arranged tour.
+My dad came here fifteen years ago and we took a pre-arranged tour.
 We ate chicken and potato tajine almost daily for 10 days – and it wasn’t even that good.

 My mom?
 When she comes we eat meals at home and in some of our favorite restaurants for the entire stay.
 Needless to say they both have very different opinions of the food in Morocco based on the circumstances surrounding their visit.
 Keep in mind many of the best restaurants in Marrakech, aren’t what you might think of as “restaurants.”

 So, let’s get the negatives out of the way first.

 - Do not buy cookies from carts in Djem al Fna.
 They might look good but the quality isn’t the same the ingredients, well who knows.
 Instead stick to patisseries.
 Patisserie Prince just off the square has really good cookies and pastries plus a nice interior sitting area to enjoy a treat without being hassled.

 - Likewise most of restaurants in the immediate square area are not that good.
 They’re not dangerous to eat but they don’t have the same care and attention paid.
 Opt for a pizza or other non-traditional Moroccan food or risk being disappointed with your meal.